Information • Entertainment • Opinion (Since 1985)

 Khalidi’s title The Iron Cage refers to the constantly shrinking bits and pieces of real estate upon which fewer observers believe that it is now possible for Palestinians to construct a viable state in the real meaning of that word.
-Sliced and diced as it has been since 1967, there is very little contiguous land remaining on the West Bank under nominal Palestinian control.
-With many of the areas being much smaller than the nearby Onondaga or Oneida Indian reservations, and with Israeli military occupation forces preventing free movement between neighborhoods, villages, or even between parts of Palestinian-owned farms, it may be that a genuine two-state solution has become nearly impossible.
+Sliced, diced and intersected as it has been since 1967, there is very little contiguous land remaining on the West Bank under nominal Palestinian control.
+With many of the areas being much smaller than central New York's Onondaga or Oneida Indian reservations, and with Israeli military occupation forces preventing free movement between neighborhoods, villages, or even between parts of Palestinian-owned farms, it may be that a genuine two-state solution has become nearly impossible.

-More than forty years of building “facts on the ground” have created the present reality.
-Since the process of gradual annexation has nearly accomplished its purpose, Khalidi concludes by hinting that perhaps it’s time for the international community to recognize the fact and endorse a one-state solution, insisting only that all people living within its borders be allowed an equal vote regardless of religious or ethnic background.
+More than forty years of building ‘facts on the ground’ have created the present situation.
+Since the process of gradual annexation has nearly accomplished its purpose, Khalidi concludes by suggesting or hinting that perhaps it’s time for the international community to recognize that reality and endorse a one-state solution, as long as everyone living within its borders be allowed an equal vote regardless of religious or ethnic background.

 … The realities on the ground will drive the Palestinians and the Israelis now living under the unique sovereignty and control of Israel into an entirely new configuration… and what the state of Palestine will be at the end of the process, no one can say.
 It will certainly not improve if there is a continuing refusal to look honestly at what has happened in this small land over the past century or so, and especially at how repeatedly forcing the Palestinians into an impossible corner, into an iron cage, has brought, and ultimately can bring, no lasting good to anyone. . .